sujin-1013/task-aware-DMO/README.md

 # Task-Aware Dynamic Model Optimization for Multi-Task Learning
 📄 IEEE Access 2023 — [DOI: 10.1109/ACCESS.2023.3339793](https://doi.org/10.1109/ACCESS.2023.3339793)

-This repository introduces the core ideas and implementation of
-**Task-Aware Dynamic Model Optimization (DMO)**, a memory-efficient multi-task learning (MTL) framework.
+This repository contains the implementation and resources for **Task-Aware Dynamic Model Optimization (DMO)** — a memory-efficient multi-task learning framework that groups tasks by inter-task similarity and allocates parameters dynamically.

 ---